The Forest Ensemble

 Dissonance & Harmony

 In the forest, all species interact with each other, creating braided melodies.
-Some species clash in a fight for vital resources, while others act as a rhythmic foundation, allowing more sensitive species to join the song, helping each other to secure the shared energy of the ensemble.
+Some species clash in a fight for vital resources, while others lay the rythmic foundation, allowing more sensitive species to join the ensemble.

-Listen to the species’ melodies as they battle and blend: hear the powerful, supportive harmonies of facilitation alongside the sharp dissonance between species, where some outcompete the musical resonance of others:
+Listen to the species’ melodies as they battle and blend: hear the powerful, supportive harmonies of facilitation alongside the sharp dissonance of competition.

 Competition